chef-boneyard/chef-web-docs-2016/includes_resources_common/includes_resources_common_lazy_evaluation.rst

      path lazy { " some Ruby code " }
    end

-In the previous examples, the first resource uses the value ``/foo/bar`` and the second resource uses the value provided by the code block, as long as the contents of that code block are a valid resource attribute.
+In the previous examples, the first resource uses the value ``/foo/bar`` and the second resource uses the value provided by the code block, as long as the contents of that code block are a valid resource property.

 The following example shows how to use lazy evaluation with template variables: